Audit Log

 Overview

-Audit log entries are immutable: once you see an entry, fetching it again will never get you a different result.
-If you fetch the log for a time range that is fully in the past, the resulting list is guaranteed to be complete, i.e., fetching the same timespan again later will always produce the same set of entries.
+Audit log entries are immutable: once you can see an entry in the list, fetching it again will never get you a different result.
+If you fetch the log for a time_completed range that is fully in the past, the resulting list is guaranteed to be complete, i.e., fetching the same timespan again later will always produce the same set of entries.
 Entries will never be inserted after the fact.

 Events logged